 If you’re experiencing any of the symptoms listed above, you may want to monitor your electrolyte levels to see if they may be related to severe electrolyte imbalances.
 (I’ll address how to check your electrolyte levels further on in this article.)

-But what if your levels appear to be within “normal” range?
-As with all things Hashimoto’s, I’m always looking at optimizing our levels, and want to highlight that there is still the possibility that you may have subclinical or subtle electrolyte imbalances.
-In other words, it is possible to have low electrolytes, or an imbalance of electrolytes, that is less severe, but that can still affect your health (especially thyroid health) and contribute to symptoms.
+In other words, it is possible to have low electrolytes, or an imbalance of electrolytes, that is less severe, but that can still affect your health (especially thyroid health and adrenal health) and contribute to symptoms.
 (For example, some of my clients have tested their sodium and potassium levels and were told that their levels were within normal range, yet they benefited from balancing their electrolyte levels.)

 The Electrolyte-Hashimoto’s Connection

-It has been found that electrolyte imbalances directly correlate with thyroid imbalances.
-This is partly due to the fact that thyroid abnormalities may lead to changes in renal function, which in turn can lead to electrolyte imbalances.
 Plus, thyroid hormones are involved in the metabolism of minerals.
 As such, people with hypothyroidism, especially advanced cases of hypothyroidism, generally experience a slower metabolism, resulting in electrolyte abnormalities.
 However, the basic mechanisms of how thyroid hormones influence electrolytes are not fully understood.
+[7]

-In one study, TSH levels were 8 percent higher in those who were dehydrated, compared to those with optimal hydration status.
-The good news is that this can reverse rapidly with hydration (1).
+The good news is that this can reverse rapidly with hydration.
 If your TSH is a little higher than normal and you’re experiencing thyroid symptoms, part of that could be due to hydration, and increasing your water and/or electrolyte intake will increase the efficiency of your thyroid hormones.

 The Role of the Adrenals

-The adrenals play a large role in electrolyte balance.
 Aldosterone is a hormone made by the adrenal glands that helps to regulate blood volume, blood pressure, and sodium/potassium levels.
-When the adrenal glands are weakened (in the advanced stages of adrenal fatigue), sodium levels become unregulated and can fall too low, causing an electrolyte imbalance.
+When the adrenal glands are weakened (in the advanced stages of adrenal dysfunction), sodium levels become unregulated and can fall too low, causing an electrolyte imbalance.
 This is the mechanism behind low blood pressure that often accompanies adrenal and thyroid imbalances.
+[12]

-The adrenal glands also make glucocorticoid hormones (cortisol is an example), and these hormones can suppress the conversion of T4 to T3 by suppressing the 5’deiodinase enzyme (4).
 It makes sense that the body would suppress the activation of thyroid hormone under conditions of stress.
-This is one of the body’s innate protective mechanisms used to conserve nutrients and resources so that they can be used to promote healing instead.
+I believe that this is one of the body’s innate protective mechanisms used to conserve nutrients and resources so that they can be used to promote healing instead.
+(I have developed my own theory, which I call the Safety Theory, about the development of autoimmune thyroid disease — you can read more about that here.)

-The problem today, however, is that in our modern world, we face different and constant stressors (toxins, negative thoughts, balancing work and family, sitting in traffic, etc.) — and these signals can promote some of the unwanted symptoms of Hashimoto’s (including weight gain, depression, and fatigue).
+The problem today, however, is that in our modern world, we face different and constant stressors (toxins, negative thoughts, balancing work and family, sitting in traffic, etc.) — and these signals can promote some of the unwanted symptoms of Hashimoto’s, including weight gain, depression, and fatigue.
+[14]

-Various states of adrenal fatigue or chronic stress are all too common in our society.
-Besides the sodium imbalance discussed here, high cortisol can deplete both potassium and magnesium (along with zinc, iron, copper, vitamin C, and B vitamins).
+Chronic stress is all too common in our society and can lead to adrenal dysfunction.
+Besides the sodium imbalance discussed here, constantly high levels of cortisol can deplete both potassium and magnesium (along with zinc, iron, copper, vitamin C, and B vitamins).
+[15] If you feel dizzy upon standing, are prone to fainting, feel thirsty, and crave salty foods, these symptoms may be linked to adrenal dysfunction.

-How Can I Tell if My Electrolyte Levels are Low?
+How Can I Tell If My Electrolyte Levels Are Low?

 Electrolytes are often measured as part of routine annual lab work with your primary care provider, but you can certainly request these labs more often.
 If your blood levels of sodium, potassium, or calcium are out of the normal lab range, this would signal a severe electrolyte imbalance.
 This is the main way that conventional medicine looks at electrolytes.

 That said, as mentioned earlier, some cases of electrolyte imbalances may be “subclinical.”
-In other words, it is possible to have low levels of certain electrolytes, or an imbalance of electrolytes that is less severe, but still affecting your thyroid health.
+In other words, it is possible to have low levels of certain electrolytes, or an imbalance of electrolytes that is less severe, but still affects your thyroid health.

 After all, the body, which needs pretty tight control of electrolytes in the blood, may prioritize electrolytes and concentrate them in certain areas when there is a deficiency somewhere.

 Symptoms of electrolyte imbalance, Hashimoto’s, and adrenal imbalance can all overlap to some degree.
-Here are some common symptoms to look for:

 - Fatigue (even after a good night’s sleep)